Herschel Island: Geography

 Herschel Island has an area of 116 km2.
 It is approximately 15 by 8 km between shorelines, with a rolling tundra terrain that ranges in height from sea level to 182 m.

-The island was created from sediments that were thrust up by a lobe of Laurentide glacier ice emanating from the Mackenzie Valley and moving westward along the coastal plain approximately 30,000 years ago.
+The island was created from sediments that were thrust up by a lobe of glacier ice from the Laurentide ice sheet emanating from the Mackenzie River valley and moving westward along the coastal plain approximately 30,000 years ago.
 There is no bedrock core to the island.
 The island is subject to very high rates of coastal erosion due to the ice-rich nature of the underlying permafrost, and its surface heaves and rolls down its own hillsides from the effects of frost creep and solifluction.

 Climate

-Herschel Island's climate is characterized by long, cold winters followed by short, but intense summers.
+Herschel Island has a dry-winter tundra climate (Koppen ETw) characterized by long, cold, dry winters and short, cool, moist summers.
 Strong steady winds are prevalent throughout the year.
 July is the warmest month, with a mean temperature of 7.4 C and a mean daytime high of 12.8 C, but can reach as high as 30 C. January temperatures average -27 to -30 C, but temperatures have been known to reach as low as -50 C.

 From November to early June, Herschel Island is locked in ice.
-Located north of the Arctic Circle, Herschel Island enjoys continuous daylight every year between May 19 and July 24.
-The sun does not appear above the horizon from November 29 to January 14, but significant twilight is experienced for a few hours in the late morning and early afternoon during the latter period.
+Located north of the Arctic Circle, Herschel Island enjoys the midnight sun every year between 19 May and 24 July.
+Polar night, when the sun does not appear above the horizon, lasts from 29 November to 14 January, but significant twilight is experienced for a few hours in the late morning and early afternoon during the latter period.

 Fish and marine mammals

 The waters around Herschel Island are a haven for fish and marine mammals.
 The Mackenzie River flows into the Beaufort Sea southeast of the island.
 Its warm, nutrient-rich waters drift westward along the mainland shore as far as Herschel.
 Zooplankton feed on these nutrients, and are in turn eaten by larger fish, seals, and whales.
 Arctic cod, Arctic char, Pacific herring and Arctic flounder are all found in this area.

 Whales travel past Herschel Island on their seasonal migration.
-Bowhead whales can still be seen from Herschel as they migrate westward to the Bering Sea in September, feeding close to the surface on krill.
+Bowhead whales can still be seen from Herschel as they migrate westward to the Bering Sea in September, feeding on krill close to the surface.
 Beluga whales are also seen from the island during the open water period.
 Ringed seals are the most common marine mammals in this part of the Arctic, feeding on fish along the edges of the ice during the summer months.

 The polar bear is a major predator of ringed seals.
 In summer they live along the edges of the pack ice near the island.
 In winter, a few female bears den on the island's northern slopes.